-The way we make our products is different.
 We make small-batch collections and work closely with seamstresses throughout the process.
 During her visits, Nurjahan, our founder, is either picking up fabrics or at the workshop learning from pattern cutters and seamstresses.
-Our last visit was in Januray 2020, and we can't wait to make a new collection with our extended family.
+Our last visit was in January 2020, and we can't wait to make a new collection with our extended family.

 We care for the wellbeing of everyone who has a hand in making our products, especially the garment workers on who we focus our impact.
-We were certain that our extended family needed our support during this rough period - we sent them $60 a month to cover basic home and food expenses for three to four months, depending on their situation.
+We were certain that our extended family needed our support during this rough period, and we sent nine workers $60 a month to cover basic home and food expenses for three to four months, depending on their situation.

-Garment workers have two traits that inspire us: resiliency and adaptability.
-A big thank you to those who helped us send funds during these times.
+And last but not least, a big thank you to those who helped us send funds during these times.
 You know who you are, and we hope to reunite in a summer event soon.